aflaag/wfc/README.md

 ## TODO list

+- fix the entropy which isn't used right now

 - how the f is it possibile that i have still X tiles even with the empty variant?!

-- fix the fact that the non existing rules shouldn't allow tiles in some positions

 - fix \n in wave print